somecallmejosh/joshua-briley-site/site/content/post/its-been-a-while.md

               {label: "Text", name: "text", widget: "text"}]}
 {{< /highlight >}}

+Gonna put that in the "*easy to configure page data models*" section.

 ## What About Other Hugo Shortcodes?

 **Maybe a Youtube video shortcode embed?**